-If you are a junior college student interested in the AEC industry, you may find the right fit with Power Construction’s APE Program.
+If you are a junior college student interested in the AEC industry, you may find the right fit with Power Construction’s Assistant PE Program.
 If you are an educator interested in having Power present to your students, we'd love to hear from you.
 Please contact Haley Kraus at firstname.lastname@example.org.

 More About Power Construction

 Being a trusted Chicago-based construction partner for nearly a century is only impressive if you look at what it’s taught us and how it’s equipped us to serve our clients, our team and our community.
 In that time, we have helped people to realize big dreams, conquer seemingly impossible challenges and create stunning work that becomes part of our city’s iconic landscape.
 Chicago is our home.
 We’re proud to be a part of its past, present and future as we partner with inspiring companies and people to bring spectacular visions to life.